SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 The purely monetary nominal inflation can be sustained for ever, but the debt burden faced by the poor cannot.
-They will either die or file for bankruptcy and thus incur all the downstream costs of having filed for bankruptcy (credit downgrades, lose of houses, and all that).
+They will either die or file for bankruptcy and thus incur all the downstream costs of having filed for bankruptcy (credit downgrades, loss of houses, and all that).

 The fair discipline on a booming hot economy is thus not the interest rate upwards adjustment.
-The discipline has to be on real resource rationing and fine sand taxes on unnecessary pollution, waste, fraud and corruption.
+The discipline has to be on real resource rationing and fines and taxes on unnecessary pollution, waste, fraud and corruption.
 The latter methods of discipline hit the rich the harder, but never unfairly.

 ## It is not easy to prove the myth is false